Teaching a New Collaboration Model

 For the project competition, each trainee identifies and presents a novel research question to be addressed to develop new cures and diagnostics.
 They are then grouped into teams designed to bring together people with skills and expertise relevant to one another’s work.

 Together, the teams refine the challenge they hope to address and work with faculty members from industry and academia to outline clear research and development plans.
 Each team makes a final presentation to a panel of industry and academic experts.
-The winning project team receives a one-year, $150,000 award to perform relevant research experiments and develop a sound go-to-market plan.
+The winning project team receives a one-year, $150,000 award to perform research and advance the project along the translational pathway to a relevant inflection point.

-Our goal for the next five years is to train more than 100 promising biomedical and physician-scientists through Bridging Academia and Industry, helping these Mass General Research Institute trainees understand the path to translating their science to new diagnostics and therapeutics through impactful collaborations.
+Our goal for the next five years is to train more than 100 promising biomedical and physician-scientists through Bridging Academia and Industry, helping these Mass General Brigham trainees understand the path to translating their science to new diagnostics and therapeutics through impactful collaborations.

 News